asmotor/asmotor/doc/Symbols.md

 A local label is considered local to the scope in which it is defined, a scope begins with a global label and ends with the next global label.

-Local labels can only be referenced within the scope they are defined.
+Local labels can only be referenced by name within the scope they are defined.

 ```
 GlobalLabel: